 The University of Tennessee-Oak Ridge National Laboratory Graduate School of Genome Science and Technology (GST) is a unique and multidisciplinary program for full time graduate study leading to the Master of Science or Doctor of Philosophy degree.
-The program focuses on developments in the biological and computational sciences relating to genome sequences, and the program is designed to take advantage of collaboration of the University of Tennessee, Knoxville, and the Oak Ridge National Laboratory.
-Students are trained in emerging areas of genome science, with emphasis on mammalian genomics, structural biology, proteomics, computational biology and bioinformatics, and bioanalytical technologies.
+The program focuses on developments in the biological and computational sciences relating to genome sequences, and the program is designed to take advantage of collaboration between the University of Tennessee, Knoxville, and the Oak Ridge National Laboratory.
+Students are trained in emerging areas of genome science, with emphasis on genomics, structural biology, proteomics, computational biology and bioinformatics, and bioanalytical technologies.
 Scientists from both campuses participate in teaching.
-Research projects pursued for either the MS or PhD are mentored jointly by a faculty member from each campus.
+Research projects pursued for either the MS or PhD are mentored by a faculty member from either campus.
 A year-long introductory course in Genome Science and Technology focuses on inquiry conducted on a genome-wide scale.
 Laboratory rotations during the first year offer students hands-on experience in a variety of focus areas.

 Barry D. Bruce, Interim Director for the Plant physiological and genetics concentration

 This program provides the opportunity for intensive training and research experience in areas transcending the usual boundaries of botany, biochemistry, and agricultural plant sciences.
 Solutions of problems concerning the interactions of physiology and genetics in applied and fundamental aspects of plant science are the focus.

 Admission requirements are a BA with a major in a biological, behavioral, or physical science; GRE (general) score; three letters of recommendation; and course work including a year of calculus (differential and integral), one year of chemistry, and a year of physics.
 Specific course deficiencies may be corrected during the first year.